-This bill seeks to ensure that safety measures aimed at protecting children from harmful materials in the Internet are available by requiring commercial establishments, schools and other public institutions from which the Internet can be accessed to use devices and mechanisms that filter against inappropriate and harmful content, as well as shield our children against malevolent elements.

-This bill further proposes the identification of websites that contain materials that are inappropriate or otherwise harmful to children by mandating that a "tag" created by the Department of Information and Communications Technology be displayed initially when such websites are accessed.
+Thus, this bill seeks to ensure that safety measures aimed at protecting children from harmful materials in the Internet are available by requiring commercial establishments, schools and other public institutions from which the Internet can be accessed to use a filtering device.
+This bill further proposes the identification of a website that may contain materials harmful to children by mandating that a "tag" created by the National Telecommunication Commission be displayed initially when such websites are accessed.
 As a means to strengthen the provisions of this proposed Act, penal sanctions will be meted out for violations of this measure.